-We have audited the accompanying consolidated balance sheets of Retail Opportunity Investments Partnership, LP (the "Operating Partnership") as of December 31, 2016 and 2015, and the related consolidated statements of operations and comprehensive income, Partners' capital, and cash flows for each of the three years in the period ended December 31, 2016.
-Our audits also included the financial statement schedules listed in the Index at Item 8.
-These financial statements and schedules are the responsibility of the Operating Partnership's management.
-Our responsibility is to express an opinion on these financial statements and schedules based on our audits.
+We have audited the accompanying consolidated balance sheets of Retail Opportunity Investments Partnership, LP (the "Operating Partnership") as of December 31, 2017 and 2016, the related consolidated statements of operations and comprehensive income, Partners' capital, and cash flows for each of the three years in the period ended December 31, 2017 and the related notes and financial statement schedules listed in the Index at Item 8 (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Operating Partnership at December 31, 2017 and 2016, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2017, in conformity with U.S. generally accepted accounting principles.